-Worm counts may be useful for monitoring oxyurids (pinworms) but should not include all roundworm eggs because a reduced number of pinworms may be considered non harmful, whereas the mere presence of other roundworm eggs may be extremely harmful.
+Worm counts may be useful for monitoring oxyurids (pinworms) but should not include all roundworm eggs because a reduced number of pinworms may be considered non harmful, whereas the mere presence of other roundworm eggs may be detrimental to a reptiles health.
 Also, lung-worm eggs found in faeces and frequently found in snakes can look almost identical to intestinal worms eggs.

 WHAT WE CHECK FOR

 Protozoa - Flagellated and ciliated protozoa, coccidia, entamoeba, others